MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The index of the new item if successful or -1 otherwise.

 ### Remarks
  Calling this method may cause the **LVM_INSERTITEM** message to be sent to your control window.
 The associated message handler for the control may fail to set the item text under certain conditions (such as using window styles such as **LVS_OWNERDRAW**).
-For more information on these conditions, refer to [LVM_INSERTITEM](http://msdn.microsoft.com/library/windows/desktop/bb761107) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For more information on these conditions, refer to [LVM_INSERTITEM](http://msdn.microsoft.com/library/windows/desktop/bb761107) in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#42](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#42)]  -->